kwxm/nofib-plutus/README.md

   via the Haskell Eq typeclass`.
 It turns out that this is because the functions are inlined and use matches on literal values internally.
 The program does contain uses of `Eq`, but they don't appear in the source.

+  * **Miscellaneous**
+     * Uses of `[a..b]` fail with an "no unfolding" error for `GHC.Integer.Type.gtInteger#` while compiling `GHC.Enum.enumDeltaToInteger1FB`.
+     * Trying to use unary negation gives `Reference to a name which is not a local, a builtin, or an external INLINABLE function: Variable GHC.Integer.Type.negateInteger`.
+       Use `0-n` instead of `-n` to fix this.
+Maybe we need this in the PlutusTx prelude.
+     * The PlutusTx prelude redefines `elem` but not `notElem`, which gets re-exported from the standard prelude.
+That was a bit confusing.